 Our Place in American Orthodoxy

 St Mary Magdalene Church is a mission of the Orthodox Church in America, the Diocese of the West.
-Our Primate is the Most Blessed Herman, Archbishop of Washington and Metropolitan of all America and Canada.
+Our Primate is the Most Blessed Tikhon, Archbishop of Washington and Metropolitan of All America and Canada.
 Our beloved bishop is His Grace, the Rt.
-Rev. Tikhon.
+Rev. Benjamin.